CODERORCA/linux-security-hardening-guide/README.md

 As for the rest, please consult the documentation.

 ## I found something that needs to be improved in your documentation
-Then I will be happy to do so, you can leave a comment with a short description what you wish for me to improve and I will take care of it ASAP.
+Then I will be happy to do so, you can leave a comment in the comment seaction of the README.md with a short description what you wish for me to improve and I will take care of it ASAP.